 Duty-free information unavailable at the time of writing.

 All alcohol is prohibited, as are arms, erotic literature and pork products.
-All goods made in Israel or manufactured by companies that do business with Israel are prohibited, for instance Coca Cola and certain makes of CDs and tapes.
+All goods made in Israel or manufactured by companies that do business with Israel are prohibited, for instance Coca Cola and certain makes of CDs.
 Bags are X-rayed upon arrival.
 For a full list of prohibited items, contact the nearest Libyan diplomatic representative.

 Firearms, and historic artefacts, including items of ancient Roman, Greek and Byzantine origin.